This topic describes how to create a Logtail configuration in the Simple Log Service console to collect syslogs.

 Collect firewall logs

-In most cases, firewalls allow you to forward access logs to specified IP addresses and ports by using the syslog protocol.
-If you want to deliver the logs of a firewall as syslogs to Simple Log Service to build a security information and event management (SIEM) solution, you can create a Logtail configuration to collect the data.
+In most cases, firewalls allow you to directly forward access logs to a specific IP address and port by using a specific syslog protocol.
+If you want to deliver the logs of a firewall as syslogs to Simple Log Service to build a security information and event management (SIEM) solution, you can create a Logtail configuration to collect the logs.

 Create a Logtail configuration.
-For more information, see Procedure.
+For more information, see Collect Linux syslogs.